dwcowan/RegClassifier/docs/identifier_registry.md

 # Identifier Registry

-This is the **single source of truth** for classes, functions, variables, constants, files/modules, tests, and other identifiers that are defined in the project.
+This is the **single source of truth** for classes, class properties, class methods, functions, variables, constants, files/modules, tests, and other identifiers that are defined in the project.
 The [identifier registry](identifier_registry.md) is the definitive source for the collection of all identifiers, **not** how to name the identifiers.